 Daniel Siegfried is a litigation partner in Kirkland’s Chicago office.
 He represents clients in a wide range of disputes in federal and state courts across the country, with a focus on False Claims Act and appellate litigation.
 He has extensive experience at all stages of litigation, including presenting winning summary judgment and appellate oral arguments and prevailing in jury trials in both federal and state court.
+He also has significant experience representing professional sports franchises in high-profile disputes, for which the National Law Journal named him a “Sports & Entertainment Trailblazer” in 2020.

 Before joining the Firm, Daniel served as a law clerk to the Honorable Richard A. Posner of the United States Court of Appeals for the Seventh Circuit.
 He is a graduate of Princeton University and the University of Chicago Law School, where he served as Editor-in-Chief of The University of Chicago Law Review.